emard/ulx3s-misc/examples/sdram/sdram_16bit/proj/ulx3s_sdram_hex_v/README.md

-# SDRAM OLED HEX demo
+# SDRAM from OBERON with OLED HEX demo

+This SDRAM controller works in Oberon but I don't understand its signaling so testbench is not fully useful.

 cleanup: